Mediocre Culture Guide

 Health & Life Insurance

-We offer partially-paid health insurance for all employees working 20 or more hours per week, with optional dental and vision.
+We offer partially-paid health insurance for all employees working 20 or more hours per week, with optional dental/vision/short term disability for those working 25 or more hours per week.
+"Partially-paid" means we pay a flat $300 of each person’s monthly health insurance premiums.
 We also offer complimentary life insurance for all employees.
-New employees are eligible for enrollment immediately upon hire, with coverage going into effect on the 1st of the month following hire date.
+New employees are eligible for enrollment immediately, with coverage going into effect on date of hire.
 For details, see Employee Insurance Benefits or chat with a manager.

 Retirement Matching